 About the project

 „The Cold Heart“ is based on a famous German legend.
 Its main characters derive from the traditional handcrafts of the Black Forest, the charburners, gaffers and raftsmen, and the rivalry of them.
-It was filmed in 1931-33 in the surroundings of Berlin.
-Renowned pianist Karl Ulrich Schnabel produced this fantasy film using his own, modest means but with the support of his friends and family.

 In 2016, about 83 years later, the film could finally be finished.
 The present restored version is based on the unique but shortened 16 mm print.